 Every Google Ads auction takes three major elements into account when it decides how your ad should rank:

-3) Your ad extensions and their relevance to ad and keyword
+- Your ad extensions and their relevance (opens in a new tab) to the ad and keyword

 Like I mentioned earlier, the Google Ads auction happens extremely fast (and extremely often).
 So it’s vital that you know what’s out there to take advantage of.

-Finally, if you’re trying to reach the ultimate level of Google Ads success, then I highly recommend you read my post on Single Keyword Ad Groups (SKAGs), which has more than 250 comments since it was published.
+Finally, if you’re trying to reach the ultimate level of Google Ads success, then I highly recommend you read our article on Single Keyword Ad Groups (SKAGs) (opens in a new tab).